 - Engine-starting is controlled by the spark ignition system.
-This system meets all Canadian Interference-Causing Equipment Standard requirements regulating the impulse electrical field strength of radio noise. - The advanced key must be carried because the advanced key carries an immobilizer chip that must communicate with the engine controls at short range. - When starting the engine, be sure the start knob is securely attached before trying to operate it.
-If the knob becomes detached from the ignition switch, re-attach it by pushing it on to the ignition switch.
+This system meets all Canadian Interference-Causing Equipment Standard requirements regulating the impulse - The advanced key must be carried because the advanced key carries an immobilizer chip that must communicate with the engine controls at short range.